rohankadekodi/cs360v-s23/project2.md

 30% of your grade comes from Project 2.
 It is worth 60 total points.

-- 10 points for your short report due February 23.
+- 10 points for your short report due March 28.
 - 50 points for the 5-page report.
   - 20 of these points come from completing the proposed issues.
 You do not need to get your fixes merged for them to be considered completed.
   - 30 points come from your description of the issues and how you solved them.
 More details on the contents of the report will be provided soon.